 However, it’s far more likely your miniature grape ivy will be a more manageable 20′ feet or so.

-The tendrils and leaves can give the plant a spread of approximately 3′ feet.
+The tendrils and leaves can spread the plant approximately 3′ feet.

-While considered a somewhat fast grower, it will still take 5 to 10 years to reach its full height.
+While considered a somewhat fast grower, this plant will still take 5 to 10 years to reach its full height.